-Young men in grades 9-12, are welcome to participate in the preaching conference and extemporaneous outline workshop each fall.
+Young men in grades 9-12, are welcome to participate in the preaching conference each fall.
 It is held in conjunction with the High School Festival.
 Call Guest Services at 864.242.5100, ext.
-3120 or e-mail events@bju.edu.
+4208 or e-mail guest-services@bju.edu.